Gigi-Pons/AWS_SpringBoot/README.md

 # Quiz Application

-This is a Java Spring Boot application for a quiz system.
-The project involves using AWS services, including EC2 and RDS, to deploy and manage the application.
+This document provides an overview of the deployment and configuration of a Java Spring Boot application for a quiz system on AWS.
+The focus is on the AWS setup, including EC2 and RDS, to deploy and manage the application.

+**Note:** This is not the full project but rather an explanation of the deployment and configuration of the project in AWS.
+The full project can be found

 ## AWS Setup